heatherleonardd/titkok_dance_analysis/README.md

 ## Description

 Project to investigate correlations and similarites between different TikTok dance trends and their impact on engagement.
-Uses AlphaPose for pose detection, a custom built classifier to determine whether a video contains dancing or not and clustering techniques to investifate similarites in choreography.
+Uses AlphaPose for pose detection, a custom built classifier to determine whether a video contains dancing or not and clustering techniques to investigate similarites in choreography.

 ## About